What is Win32/FakeVimes?

 Common sources of these bogus programs are malicious websites, infected email messages, and drive-by downloads.
 Exploit kits rely on outdated software to exploit any security vulnerabilities detected within users' systems prior to infiltration.

 Thus, keeping installed software up-to-date drastically reduces the risk of infection with malware and fake antivirus programs.
 Cyber criminals responsible for creating fake antivirus programs from the FakeVimes family have released over 200 rogue antivirus programs.

-In most cases these bogus programs are identical apart the fact that they use different names.
-Some of the most recent variants were using such names:
+In most cases, these bogus programs are identical other than the use of different names.
+Some of the most recent variants use the following names:

 - Windows Maintenance Guard

 - Windows Safety Wizard

 After successful infiltration, rogue programs from the FakeVimes family modify registry entries of the infected operating system and configure themselves to start automatically on each system start-up.
 Moreover, these rogue programs disable execution of installed programs (including legitimate antivirus and anti-spyware programs) and disable the Task Manager.

 Cyber criminals also use two types of user interface within their rogue programs.
 Bogus programs from the FakeVimes family are designed to appear as if they are genuine Windows applications.